 October 25, 1985 ~ Ciara Princess Wilson, mononymously known as R&B, pop, hip-hop singer, songwriter Ciara, born in Austin, Texas, USA ~ Member of Hear'say.
 Wrote Blu Cantrell's 10,000 Times and Fantasia's Got Me Waiting.
 Released her Goodies debut album in 2004.
 Best known for songs such as Goodies featuring Petey Pablo, 1-2 Step, Oh featuring Ludacris, Get Up featuring Chamillionaire, and Love Sex Magic featuring Justin Timberlake.
 Also guested on Missy Elliott's Lose Control and Bow Wow's Like You

-October 25, 1979 ~ Natasha Khan, commonly known as indie pop, art pop, synth-pop singer, songwriter Bat For Lashes, born in London, UK ~ Debuted with the album Fur & Gold in 2006 and has recorded steadily since.
-Lead vocalist of Sexwitch, a collabaration with krautrock, psychedelic rock band TOY and Dan Carey
+October 25, 1979 ~ Natasha Khan, commonly known as indie pop, art pop, synth-pop singer, songwriter Bat For Lashes, born in London, UK ~ Has recorded about half a dozen albums, her 2006 Fur & Gold debut album's mythical indie-rock solliciting comparisons to Kate Bush and Björk.
+To mainstream audiences perhaps best known for Daniel, lead single off her sophomore Two Suns album, the single reaching top 40 in the UK.
+Khan is also known as the lead vocalist of Sexwitch, a collabaration with Dan Carey and krautrock, psychedelic rock band TOY

 October 25, 1973 ~ Singer, guitarist, pianist, songwriter Tara MacLean, full name Tara Margaret Charity MacLean, born ~ Member of Shaye alongside Kim Stockwood and Damhnait Doyle from 2002 through 2007.
 Best known as a solo artist, some dozen albums to her name starting with her Silence debut album released in 1996.
 Well known songs include Evidence, If I Fall and Light Of The Stable.
 Has guested on recordings by Jim Brickman, Annette Ducharme, Tom Cochrane, the Devlins, Danko Jones, and others

-October 25, 1970 ~ Richell Rene Wright, commonly known as singer, songwriter Chely Wright, born in Kansas City, Missouri, USA ~ As a songwriter had her songs recorded by Brad Paisley, Richard Marx, the Indigo Girls, Mindy Smith, Clay Walker, and others.
-As a singer debuted with the 1994 album The Woman In The Moon, containing the modest hit Shut Up & Drive.
+October 25, 1970 ~ Richell Rene Wright, commonly known as singer, songwriter Chely Wright, born in Kansas City, Missouri, USA ~ As a songwriter had her songs recorded by Brad Paisley, Richard Marx, the Indigo Girls, Mindy Smith, and Clay Walker.
+As a singer, Wright debuted in 1994 with the album The Woman In The Moon, which spawned the modest hit Shut Up & Drive.
 Broke through with the 1999 album Single White Female.
 Critically acclaimed especially for her 2016 album I Am The Rain, which featured guests such as Emmylou Harris and Rodney Crowell and drew comparisons to Carole King's Tapestry.
 Openly lesbian, founder and spokeswoman of the Like Me Organisation championing LGBT rights

 October 25, 1970 ~ Southern gospel, country singer, pianist, songwriter Gordon Mote, full name Gordon James Mote, born in Gadsden, Alabama, USA ~ Has backed or collaborated with artists such as Lee Greenwood, Trisha Yearwood, Tanya Tucker, Porter Wagoner, the Gaither Vocal Band, the Gaither Homecoming, and the Signature Sound.
 Guested on Alan Jackson's 2001 Where Were You When The World Stopped Turning.
 As a solo artist, pianist debuted with the 2005 Christmas Piano (The Holly And The Ivory).
 His 2007 Don't Let Me Miss The Glory, his third studio album, would mark his entrance as a singer